Secret Examiner

 abateman | Friday October 16, 2015

-Categories: Hot Entries, Theory, Film Theory
+Categories: Hot Entries, Film Theory, Theory

 Life, as no doubt we have all noticed, is for the most part rather more mundane and less predictable than that and films like Chungking Express seek to capture that ‘normality’.
 The real messages that the film is trying to convey about Hong Kong, its people, their relationships, globalisation and the apprehension felt in the run up to the handover of Hong Kong from British to Chinese rule in 1997 is told not through the traditional narrative structure but through the visual elements such as…